-There are port holes in the walls of the cabinet to help facilitate routing of independent temperature sensors.
-Be sure to seal the holes after routing the wires to prevent undesired air exchange.
+WARNING: Risk of Fire.
+There are port holes in the walls of the cabinet to help facilitate routing of tubing, independent temperature sensors, and other non-electrical items.
+The ports are not intended to supply power to devices inside the device.
+Be sure to seal the holes after routing items to prevent undesired air exchange.